x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 that there is no upper bound in terms of moves for the traditional game, the median number of rolls to complete a game is 29, and that the arithmetic mean of number of rolls in a billion simulated games is 36.2 (Author Unknown, Date Unknown).
-Again, these stats/charts/graphs are not my work, but simply research as I could not get the program to display outputs.
+Again, these stats/charts/graphs are not my work, but simply research  as I could not get the program to display outputs despite immense effort.
 ~~~
 ## Snakes and Ladders Usage Chart (Author Unknown, Date Unknown)
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework2/images/2b3.PNG?raw=true)